 Ofcom requires communications providers (fixed and mobile) to provide a range of services designed to benefit disabled customers, including:

-Ofcom has discussed the findings of this research with the communications providers concerned and required them to produce detailed action plans setting out how they propose to improve the situation.
-We have also asked to see copies of the training and reference materials that are provided to call handlers to inform them about these services.
-We will be meeting them regularly over the coming months to review progress in this area.
+Communications providers are required to publicise the availability of services for disabled people.
+Ofcom has carried out research into how well communications providers are doing this.
+Ofcom discussed the findings of this research with the communications providers concerned and required them to produce detailed plans setting out how they will improve the situation.
+We also asked for copies of the training and reference materials that are provided to call handlers to inform them about these services.